 Updated as of June 2018.

 Bonuses are the hot-red cherry on top of a hard-earned paycheck.
 Also called variable compensation, a bonus is simply extra cash companies give to employees for doing a stellar job.
-In fact, Aon Hewitt found that 90 percent of employers offer some type of bonus program.
+In fact, in 2015, Aon Hewitt found that 90 percent of employers offer some type of bonus program.
 Employees crave them, and employers want to offer them, but it can be hard to structure a program that works for both sides of the table.
 In this article, we’ll walk you through what a successful program looks like so you can go ahead and kick one into motion.

 Why do employee bonuses matter?